An Amazing 14-Vehicle Light Painting in a Garage Condo

 It rained a lot that afternoon and we almost cancelled the project for the night.
 Then, there was a little break in the weather, so we gave it a go.
 We managed to get the photography done just as it started to rain again.
 As they say, timing is everything!

-Seven Muscle Cars in One Light Painting!
+Nine Muscle Cars in One Light Painting!

 The night after we created Kim and Judy's wonderful light painting, we were in far northern Minnesota for what turned out to be another really amazing light painting project - 9 muscle cars!

-We travel to Chris and Karen's home to create a stunning light painting of the cars that Chris has restored over the years.
+We traveled to Chris and Karen's home to create a stunning light painting of the cars that Chris has restored over the years.
 Eight of them were salvage cars, just one was purchased new.
 All of them are very, very, cool!

 Light Painting 3 One-of-a-Kind Vehicles